ClarusONE/take-home-test/README.md

 - A supplier can submit an offer which will contain one or more items.
 - The supplier can subsequently update an offer or delete the offer.

+This project contains a skeleton Spring Boot Application which is connected to an in-memory db and initialises the tables in the database using the script mentioned above (using flyway db migration tool).
+Your task is to model these tables and expose data via endpoints which are outlined below. \

-Model the tables which are specified in the InitSchema.sql file and subsequently expose the following REST endpoints -
+Expose the following REST endpoints -

 1. An endpoint which returns all offers for a given supplier.
 2. An endpoint which returns a specific offer for a given supplier.